techjunk0ie/zoom.meeting/README.md

 * Record and share meetings
 * Integration with email/calendar/browser applications

+## zoom meeting join

+* Open the Zoom desktop client.
+* Join a meeting using one of these methods: If you want to join a meeting without signing in, click Join a Meeting.
+* Enter the meeting ID and your display name.
+* Select if you would like to connect audio and/or video.
+* Click Join.

+## Zoom login

+Go to join.zoom.us.
+Enter your meeting ID provided by the host/organizer.
+Click Join.
+If this is your first time joining Google Chrome, you will be asked to open the Zoom desktop client to join the meeting.
+Zoom Login uses the mySMCCD portal to authenticate your account.
+Hence, logging into Zoom is the same as logging into the mySMCCD portal with the same credentials.

+1: After logging in, select the zoom icon in the mySMCCD portal.
+2: Click on the Sign In button directly from the SMCCD zoom page.
+3: Sign in with the Zoom app SSO.
+  1. Click on Sign in with SSO on the Zoom application startup screen
+  2. Enter smccd in domain field and click on continue button
+  3. The default Internet browser will open to sign in to the mySMCCD login portal.
+Follow the how to log in to mySMCCD login portal instructions.
+  4. Once you have successfully signed in, you will see "Open Zoom Meetings?"
+Withdraws a browser notification pop up.
+Click on the Open Zoom Meeting button to finish      the login process on your device.
+  5. Once you click on Open Zoom Meetings, the Zoom application will follow the home screen.

 ## How to Get Started Using Zoom

 1. Choose the right plan for your team.